Internationalist Workers' Left: Formation of the Solidarity and Overthrow Front

-Greek prefectoral and municipal elections, 2010
+Greek prefectural and municipal elections, 2010

 The prefectural elections and municipal elections of 2010 were preceded by Greece's appeal to the International Monetary Fund and six general strikes during 2010.
 These developments gave the peripheral elections the character of a "poll against or for the government policy".
 The SYN chose to endorse a candidate of SYRIZA for the Attica region, a cadre of PASOK, who clearly voiced his rejection of PASOK policy, yet had no intentions of overthrowing the government.
 The leadership of the SYN saw this as a "chance to appeal to the voters of PASOK", while "pouring water in the SYN's and SYRIZA's wine".
 This violation of SYRIZA's policy was rejected by the forces of the MAA.
 When A. Mitropoulos was announced as the SYN's candidate, the MAA announced its separate participation in the Attica prefecture elections, endorsing Alekos Alavanos as their candidate.
 This "tacticism" by the SYN's leadership was criticized by the "Left Current" tendency of the party, as well by the party's youth organization, although they did not openly vote down the official candidate for the elections.

 The electoral results in the prefecture of Attica were a stalemate for the two separate ballots of SYRIZA.
-Alavanos was elected into the prefectural council by a very small margin and claimed personal responsibility for the low voter turnout.
+Alavanos was elected to the prefectural council by a very small margin and claimed personal responsibility for the low voter turnout.
 A. Mitropolulos' ballot managed to elect three representatives to the council, none of whom, however, were members of the SYN.
 Moreover, the result is believed to show a large disapproval of A. Mitropoulos' candidacy among voters in support of the Greek Left.

-National Elections 2012
+2012 national election

-DEA took part in the 2012 national election with SYRIZA, as did KOE and a part of unaffiliated members of MAA.

-As a result of the successive elections of May 6 and June 17, two members of DEA got elected in the Greek parliament.
-Maria Bolari and Ioanna Gaitani are among the 72 strong parliamentary group of SYRIZA.
+DEA took part in the 2012 national election with SYRIZA, as did KOE, and a part of unaffiliated members of MAA.
+As a result of the successive elections of May 6 and June 17, two members of DEA got elected to the Greek parliament.
+Maria Bolari and Ioanna Gaitani are among the 72-strong parliamentary group of SYRIZA.

 SYRIZA Conference 2012

 In order to deal with the new situation, SYRIZA decided to hold a Conference in early December.
 DEA had about one hundred delegates elected (an unexpected 3,5% of the 3,200 total delegates).
-As part of the Left Platform List (coalition within the Conference between DEA, Left Current - SYN's minority -, Kokkino organization, Anticapitalist Political Organization and unaffiliated members of SYRIZA) DEA had nine members elected in the new Central Committee of SYRIZA, as well as three more DEA members that were appointed "by right" as the organization's representatives (out of a total of 315 members of the Central Committee).
+As part of the Left Platform List (coalition within the Conference between DEA, Left Current, Kokkino organization, Anticapitalist Political Organization and unaffiliated members of SYRIZA), DEA had nine members elected in the new Central Committee of SYRIZA, as well as three more DEA members that were appointed "by right" as the organization's representatives (out of a total of 315 members of the Central Committee).